 Publicly funding in vitro fertilization treatment gives all British Columbians, regardless of income or geography, the opportunity to build their families safely.
 Families are British Columbia's foundation.
 Strong families help build strong communities, a thriving economy, and a more secure future for the next generations.

-In vitro fertilization is a safe and effective treatment for infertility, particularly when tied to a single embryo transfer policy.
+IVF is a safe and highly effective treatment for infertility, particularly when tied to a single embryo transfer policy.
 This ensures that one healthy baby is delivered per pregnancy cycle, with the best results for mother and baby.

 Infertility treatments are funded in many other provinces and countries.
 Because the province does not cover the cost of in vitro fertilization, the government is spending millions of dollars every year dealing with the consequences of multiple births.

 In Canada, Quebec has taken the lead by publicly funding in vitro fertilization treatments.
 Since 2010, the provincial government has been fully funding three in vitro fertilization cycles, including all of the required pharmaceuticals.

 In 2011, after just one year of publicly funding in vitro fertilization, the Quebec government reported that the number of multiple births from assisted reproductive technologies in that province dropped markedly from roughly 28 per cent to approximately 5 per cent.
 Earlier this year, the former Quebec Health Minister who introduced the Quebec policy publicly estimated that the province was saving between $30 million and $60 million annually as a result of the reduction in multiple births.